-Using solar energy to meet your power demands does not only make you more environmentally friendly, it may actually save you money.
-It’s a win-win situation, but only if you’re in for long-run.
-Of course, it all depends on where you live since how much energy your panels can harvest, and consequently save you money, depends on constantly changing factors such as time of day, season and weather, but also geographic traits such as climate and latitude.
+Using solar energy to meet your power demands doesn’t just make you more environmentally friendly — in many parts of the world, it may actually save you money as well.
+It’s a win-win situation, but only if you’re in it for the long run.
+Of course, the viability also depends on where you live, since how much energy your panels can harvest and consequently save you money depends on constantly changing factors such as time of day, season, and weather, as well as geographical factors such as climate and latitude.

 Pro: They’re Quieter than a Heartbeat

 Another alternative energy source, wind turbines, might make noise because it is like a large fan blowing in your backyard.
-This is partly the reason why wind turbines are mostly located near farms or other remote locations because there aren’t many residences nearby to complain about the noise.
+This is partly the reason why wind turbines are mostly located near farms or other remote locations because there aren’t many residents nearby to complain about the noise.

 Con: Storing Solar Energy Costs a Lot (for now)